cometscome/QuadraticHamiltonians.jl/README.md

 Please note that this is an alpha version.

-We consider the Hamiltonian only with quadratic form terms.
+We consider the Hamiltonian only with quadratic form terms in real space.
 ```math
 \hat{H} \equiv \sum_{i j} \sum_{\alpha \beta} H_{ij} c_{i \alpha}^{\dagger} c_{j \beta}
 ```